 One System To Rule Them All

-I was recently introduced to a principle of image composition called the LCU framework.
-The educational video was delivered by Robert Rodriguez Jr. In his video, he describes how you can direct viewer’s attention to your main subject by using the LCU framwork and visual design.
+I was recently introduced to a principle of photography composition called the LCU framework.
+The educational video was delivered by Robert Rodriguez Jr. In his video, he describes how you can direct viewer’s attention to your main subject by using the LCU framework and visual design.